Looking for an Employer of Record in the Philippines? Here’s What You Need to Know

-Learn what an Employer of Record in the Philippines does.
-We outline the key EOR services, including hiring, onboarding, paying, and managing employees.
+Learn what a Workforce Management Platform in the Philippines does.
+We outline the key services, including hiring, onboarding, paying, and managing employees.

-An Employer of Record (EOR) in the Philippines assists international companies in hiring and paying employees residing in the country.
 Growing a team abroad requires a business to stay compliant with ever-changing local labor laws.
-But with an EOR by your side, you can delegate key HR tasks to them, freeing you up to focus on running your core operations.
+But with workforce management by your side, you can delegate key HR tasks to them, freeing you up to focus on running your core operations.

 How to hire employees in the Philippines